-With the smoke in the air we’re getting a lot of questions about coverage relating to fire damage from forest fires.
+With the recent fire we’re getting a lot of questions about coverage relating to fire damage from forest fires.
 Please remember that every insurance policy is different and if you’re in doubt give your insurance provider a call to verify.

-Under automobile coverage, fire falls under the comprehensive coverage section, If you have comprehsive or specified perils coverage for your vehilce / recreational trailer it would also have coveage against fire (again natural or artificial).
+Under automobile coverage, fire falls under the comprehensive coverage section, If you have comprehensive or specified perils coverage for your vehicle / recreational trailer it would also have coverage against fire (again natural or artificial).

 For scheduled items, such as boats & motors, ATV’s, coverage generally follows the “All risk” format noted above, however for items such as these some other forms of coverage do exist.